|

 Micro pinhole lens assembly (left), and a typical M12 lens

 One type of camera capable of producing broadcast quality audio/video is the "spy" cam.
 High-end SpyCams use a micro lens package like the one shown above - complete with sensor and IR filter - and are quite sophisticated, capable of 1080p/60fps.
 Some SpyCams are even programmable, offering image rotation, loop/length options, time stamp and exposure adjustment.
 While camera size can be crucial for some applications, cameras using the M12 lens are generally small enough to allow installation in tight spaces.
-But, if micro-miniature is important to you, a SpyCam might be just the ticket, if you can live with its lens.
+But, if micro-miniature is important to you, a SpyCam might be just the ticket, if you can live with its tiny lens.

 Infrared (IR-cut) filters